Direct vs Programmatic Advertising: What's the difference?

 Combining Both Approaches for Maximum Impact

-Many businesses use a mix of both direct and programmatic advertising.
-For example, they might use direct advertising to get key placements during important times while using programmatic to maintain consistent visibility across multiple channels.
+For example, they might use direct advertising to obtain key placements at key times while using programmatic to maintain consistent visibility across multiple channels.

-For example, a retail company might opt for direct advertising during its holiday campaign by securing prime ad space on popular websites while simultaneously using programmatic ads on social media to expand its reach.
+Let's say a retail company might opt for direct advertising during its holiday campaign by securing prime ad space on popular websites while simultaneously using programmatic ads on social media to expand its reach.

 How Vibe Simplifies TV and Streaming App Advertising?